Looking for a way to learn magic?

 Do you want to learn magic?
 Magic is a fantastic hobby, but one that requires practice and some work.
 If you want to learn to be a magician or just learn a few tricks to show your friends there are several routes available.
 Almost too many routes in fact!
 The internet is full of websites selling magic DVD’s, tricks and books.
 There are even downloads available.
 How can you choose what is right for you?
-You don’t want to spend money and be disappointed?
+You don’t want to spend money and be disappointed!

-Tips From a North East Magician
+North East Magician

-Learn Magic at a club
+Learn Magic at a Club

 As you progress you might consider attending a magic club where magicians gather.
 Here you can discuss magic, try out material, enter competitions and see lectures.
-Newcastle Magic Circle usually meet on the 4th Monday of the month at The Copthorne Hotel (Newcastle Quayside, NE1 3RT).
+Newcastle Magic Circle used to meet at The Copthorne Hotel (Newcastle Quayside, NE1 3RT) but have moved their base to Magicbox 3, Strand House Camperdown Industrial Estate, Locomotion Way, Newcastle upon Tyne NE12 5US.
 It is advisable to contact the secretary of the circle before the meeting.
 Make sure it is a meeting open to visitors and suitable for you.

 Magicians have their own conventions.
-The nearest to Newcastle is South Tyneside International Magic Convention held each year at the Customs House and Sea Hotel in South Shields.
+The nearest to Newcastle is South Tyneside International Magic Convention (STIMF) held each year at the Customs House and Sea Hotel in South Shields.
 The convention welcomes a wide range of talented magicians to perform and give lectures.
 There are usually at least two large theatre shows and it is excellent value for money.

 For the last three years local magician Michael Murray has organised the Minds convention in Newcastle.
 This is a convention specifically for Mentalists.
 ‘Mentalist’ being a term for magicians who do mind magic such as thought reading, not just ‘crazies’.
-Although I haven’t attended this event it comes highly recomended.
+Although I haven’t attended this event it comes highly recommended.
 So if you want to learn magic of this type it may well be just the thing for you.
 Get details at MindFX.